elastic/elastic-serverless-forwarder/docs/README-AWS.md

   * Back to the "Configuration" tab in the Lambda window select "Triggers"
     * You can see an already defined SQS trigger for a queue with the prefix `elastic-serverless-forwarder-continuing-queue-`.
 This is an internal queue and should not be modified, disabled or removed.
     * Click on "Add trigger"
-      - When using S3 SQS event notification input:
+      - When using S3 SQS event notification or direct SQS message payload input:
         * From "Trigger configuration" dropdown select "SQS"
         * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Serverless Forwarder
         * The SQS queue you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Forwarder for Serverless Lambda timeout.
       - When using kinesis input:
         * From "Trigger configuration" dropdown select "Kinesis"
         * In the "Kinesis stream" field chose the stream name you want to use as trigger for your Elastic Serverless Forwarder
     * Click on "Add"

 ### Cloudformation